Relocating for a job in NZ: what you need to consider

 Organising a job interview when you don’t live locally

-If you get through to the interview stage, the employer will have worked out from your cover letter that you aren’t just down the road.
+If you get through to the interview stage, the employer will have worked out from your cover letter that you don’t live down the road.

 There’s a good chance they’ll simply set up a phone or video interview, many companies got used to interviewing remotely during Level 4 lockdown, but some may be keen to meet face-to-face.
 In these cases, you’ll need to work with them to figure out logistics and timeframes.